 Who can become an egg donor?

+Firstly, you’re probably wondering whether you fit the criteria for donation.
+Generally speaking, egg donors are between the age of 18 and 35, although this can vary depending on the clinic you want to work with.
+You have to have a low chance of passing on genetic diseases.
+In addition to fitting specified health criteria, a potential donor will also have to undergo a scan and blood tests to ensure they’re qualified to donate.
+If you have certain reproductive conditions, like endometriosis, it might not be advisable to donate eggs, even if a clinic would allow you to do so.
+“For women with endometriosis, there is evidence that ovarian reserve may be lower and procedural risks slightly higher if they have ovarian cysts,” says Rashmi Kudesia, MD of CCRM.
+Kudesia is board-certified in reproductive endocrinology and infertility by the American Board of Obstetricians and Gynecologists.
 If you check all the boxes for becoming an egg donor, remember that certain characteristics—like having an education beyond high school, such as a college degree—can also make you more appealing to prospective recipients.
 Fitting the criteria is one thing, but you’ll still need to be matched to potential parents.
 This can take a while after you sign up and depends on how many potential parents the agency works with and your personal characteristics.
 It took me around eight months to be matched.

 What exactly happens during the egg donation process?